creativecommons/creativecommons.org/README.md

 # creativecommons.org

-Website parent project, ([When we share, everyone wins - Creative Commons][ccorg]), legalcode and translations, and primary GitHub repository for public issues
+Website parent project ([When we share, everyone wins - Creative Commons][ccorg]), legalcode and translations, and primary GitHub repository for public issues